scienclick/ICA/README.md

 ## Motivation

-This notebook is implimenting ICA method to resolved a mixing signal to its constituent components.
+In this notebook I will be implimenting ICA method to resolved a signal to its constituent components.
 As a geophysicist it can be very intresting practice.

 ## Usage example